citedbyai/citedbyai-mcp-server/README.md

 ## Powered by

 **[Cited By AI](https://citedbyai.info)** — ASEO (AI Search Engine Optimisation) specialists.
-CPS® (Citation Probability Score) is a registered trademark of Cited By AI.
+CPS (Citation Probability Score) is a registered trademark of Cited By AI.

 ## License